 - XeTeX – I’ve tested with version

-packages.
-Again I’ve used those which come with TeXLive 2012. - Good TrueType Hebrew fonts.
+polyglossiaandbidipackages.
+Again, I’ve used the versions that come with TeXLive 2012. - Good TrueType Hebrew fonts.
 I recommend Culmus 0.121 or newer.
-You may also try and use the fonts that come with your operating system, they might work as well.
+You may also try using the fonts that come with your operating system; they might work as well.

 Setting up the document

 - Pick a suitable Document class.
-I recommend “KOMA-Script Article” but “Article” works just as fine.
-Avoid “Hebrew Article”, as it is broken under XeTeX.
+I recommend “KOMA-Script Article,” but “Article” works just as well.
+Avoid “Hebrew Article,” as it is broken under XeTeX.

 - Under

-check the box next to `Use non-TeX fonts (via XeTeX/LuaTeX) and select suitable fonts:- Roman: Frank Ruehl CLM.
-David CLM is also a good choice with somewhat better italics variant.
+Fonts, check the box next to `Use non-TeX fonts (via XeTeX/LuaTeX)` and select suitable fonts:- Roman: Frank Ruehl CLM.
+David CLM is also a good choice, with a somewhat better italic variant.

 - Sans Serif: Simple CLM.